Prince Harry And Meghan Markle Reportedly Confirmed Engagement, BBC On Standby For The Announcement

-Prince Harry and Meghan Markle finally confirmed their engagement as per reports.
+Prince Harry and Meghan Markle have allegedly confirmed their engagement as per reports.
 With the confirmation, Buckingham Palace reportedly asked BBC to be prepared as they are set to make a big announcement very soon.

-The Evening Standard stated that the Royals have already informed BBC network that they will be releasing statements in the coming days.
+The Evening Standard stated that the royals have already informed BBC network that they will be releasing statements in the coming days.
 Although they did not give an exact date, it will be sooner than expected.

-The preparation for the major royal announcement came after sources claimed that Prince Harry and Meghan Markle confirmed their engagement to the Royal family on Nov.
-24 and it happened over at Queen Elizabeth’s household.
+The preparation for the major royal announcement came after sources claimed that Prince Harry and Meghan Markle confirmed their engagement to the royal family on Nov.
+24, and it happened over at Queen Elizabeth’s household.
 However, the family decided to keep the engagement a secret for now as there are still lots of things to arrange regarding this.

 Daily Star Online relayed that the Royals have no intention of publicly declaring the engagement yet because they want Prince Harry and Meghan Markle to focus on planning their future first.